-Savory pork chops are stuffed with a perfectly balanced blend of browned butter, apples, fresh sage, and smoked gouda cheese.
+These Stuffed Pork Chops are a savory chop stuffed with a perfectly balanced blend of browned butter, apples, fresh sage, and smoked gouda cheese.
+It’s a gourmet take on a simple pork chop.

 How to Cook Stuffed Pork Chops

 The best way to guarantee you have a perfectly cooked pork chop is to use an instant read thermometer.
 Pork is perfectly cooked through, juicy, and safe to eat at 145 degrees F. Get yourself a good instant read thermometer to avoid over or under cooking your stuffed pork chops.
-I recommend this $29 digital Thermopop from Thermoworks or the $99 Thermapen MK4 if you’re really serious.
+I recommend this digital Thermopop from ThermoWorks or the Thermapen MK4 if you’re really serious about BBQ.

 Baked Stuff Pork Chops Variation

-To cook in a skillet on the stove top, follow the instructions for the filling and stuffing.
+In a skillet or on the stove: Follow the instructions for the filling and stuffing.
 Preheat a 12 inch cast iron skillet over medium high heat.
 Drizzle about 1 Tablespoon of olive oil into the pan and swirl around.
 Place the chops into the pan and cook for 2-3 minutes per side to get a nice golden brown crust.
 Cover the pan with a lid and reduce the heat to low.
 Cook for an additional 6-8 minutes or until the internal temperature of the pork chop reaches 145 degrees F.

 Tips for the Best Stuffed Pork Chops

-- Make sure the filling is seasoned well.
+- Season well!
+Make sure the filling is well seasoned.
 Taste it before stuffing it into your pork chops to ensure it has enough salt and pepper.
+You definitely don’t want bland stuffing.

-- Smoked gouda makes a world of difference in this recipe, it adds a lot of great flavor.
-I found mine at the cheese counter in the grocery store.
+- Choose smoked gouda.
+Smoked gouda makes a world of difference in this recipe, it adds a lot of great flavor.
+You can make your own using my recipe for Smoked Gouda.
+If you’re running short on time, you can also buy this at the grocery store.
+I found mine at the cheese counter.

-- Be very careful when turning or moving the stuffed pork chops around on the grill.
+- Easy does it.
+Be very careful when turning or moving the stuffed pork chops around on the grill.
 I like to use tongs instead of forks or spatulas to help hold the stuffing in on the side while flipping them over.

 Stuffed Pork Chops Recipe